arianfiftyone/d0020e-discordbot/README.md

    In the **GENERATED URL** copy the URL and paste it in a browser.
 Choose onto which server the bot should enter and proceed.

-6. Now that your Chatbot is installed on your Discord account, go to a Discord Server and type:
+6. Now that your Chatbot is installed on your Discord server, go to a Discord Server and type:

    `/commands all`